 The regional capital of Margao (formerly known as Madgaon) is the only inland town worth staying in outside of the state capital, Panaji.
 There is no beach, obviously, but it does offer some charm, a few remnants of Portuguese rule, and more facilities than along most beaches.
 Most importantly, it’s a convenient transport hub for bus trips around Goa – including nearby beaches such as Majorda – and train travel all over India.

-To escape the crowds and overpriced hotels, more travelers are heading further down the coast.
+To escape the crowds and overpriced hotels, more travelers are heading south, down the coast.
 Cola/Khola is a classic beach: secluded, almost deserted, and barely developed because it’s not easy to reach.
 With a lagoon and forested backdrop, the setting is gorgeous.
 Agonda is also very relaxed even though it is more developed because the village street is close to the beach.
-Adding to the appeal is the backdrop of cliffs, surfing, and turtle nesting sites (so no water-sports or loud music are permitted).
-The golden sands and angled palms make Palolem one of Goa’s most photogenic, especially at sunset.
-The calm waters that are ideal for kayaking and paddle-boarding are also popular with families and long-stayers who enjoy yoga and meditation.
+Adding to the appeal is the backdrop of cliffs, surfing, and turtle nesting sites (so no water sports or loud music are permitted).
+The golden sands and angled palms make Palolem one of Goa’s most photogenic beach, especially at sunset.
+The calm waters that are ideal for kayaking and paddle boarding are also popular with families and long-stayers who enjoy yoga and meditation.
+The best hotels on Palolem Beach are Hilias Retreat and Art Resort Goa – both steps from some of the best sand in Goa.
 Even more relaxed, Patnem is appreciated by those who stay for months (or longer).

-- Best Luxury Hotels: Country Inn & Suites by Radisson, Goa Candolim • Fortune Acron Regina • Hard Rock Hotel Goa • Radisson Goa Candolim • Taj Holiday Village Resort & Spa
+- Best Luxury Hotels: Taj Fort Aguada • Country Inn & Suites • Novotel Candolim • Acron Candolim Regina • Hard Rock Hotel • Radisson Candolim • Taj Holiday Village Resort & Spa • Hyatt Centric

-- Best Boutique/Moderate Hotels: Casablanca Resort • Santana Beach Resort • Sonesta Inns
+- Best Boutique/Midrange Hotels: Fairfield Calangute • Santana Beach Resort • Sonesta Inns

-- Best Cheap Hotels: Mi Casa By The Sea • Shelter Guest House
+- Best Cheap Hotel: Mi Casa By The Sea

-7. Baga Beach and Baga River (Arpora) – About 40km from the airport
+7. Baga Beach & Arpora – About 40km from the airport

-- Best Luxury Hotels: Fiesta Beach Resort • Estrela Do Mar Beach Resort – A Beach Property • Colonia Santa Maria
+- Best Luxury Hotels: Fiesta Beach Resort • Colonia Santa Maria

-- Best Boutique/Moderate Hotels: La Sunila Suites • Tranquility Cottage Resort • Little India Beach Cottages
+- Best Boutique/Midrange Hotels: Tranquility Cottage Resort • Little India Beach Cottages

-- Best Cheap Hotels: Waters Guest House • Angelina Beach Resort • Mayflower Beach Resort
+- Best Cheap Hotels: Waters Guest House • Mayflower Beach Resort

 These adjoining beaches just over the river from Baga (see above) tend to be more popular with younger and more budget-conscious travelers.
 Becoming trendier over recent years, but still retaining a village vibe not common elsewhere, Anjuna comes alive during the Wednesday street market.
 The red cliffs, rugged coastline, and numerous coves make Vagator particularly scenic.
 It’s also a beach area of contrasts: refined dining on clifftop bistros, rave parties on the palm-fringed beach, and remnants of a Portuguese fort.